ProjectNeura/LEADS/README.md

 export GPIOZERO_PIN_FACTORY=mock
 ```

-If you have registered the Systemd service, this line should be added to "leads-vec.service.sh" as well.
+If you have registered the Systemd service, this line should be added to "leads-vec.service.sh" as well like shown.

 ```shell
 # adjust the arguments according to your needs